GuanceCloud/datakit-js/docs/rum/index.md

 ## Prerequisites

-- **Install DataKit**: Ensure that DataKit is installed and configured to be publicly accessible (for DK method integration).
+- **Install DataKit**: Ensure that DataKit is installed and configured to be publicly accessible (for DK method integration) .
-- **Configure RUM Collector**: Follow the Guance documentation to configure the RUM collector.
+- **Configure RUM Collector**: Follow the Guance documentation to configure the RUM collector .

 ## Integration Methods